-The Office of Student Life encourages you to browse through this site and we also invite you to take a closer look at each chapter during recruitment periods each semester.
-Consider adding A Chapter to Your Life!
-For more information on Greek Life, contact the Office of Student Activities at 617-824-8637 or via email at firstname.lastname@example.org
+The Office of Student Activities encourages you to browse through this site and to take a closer look at each chapter during recruitment periods each semester.
+For more information on Greek Life, contact the Office of Student Activities at 617-824-8637 or via email at email@example.com

 Greek Council is the official governing body of Emerson College that recognizes all Greek Letter organizations.
-Composed of delegates from all recognized fraternities and sororities, the Council works to promote Greek life on campus, govern all Greek organizations, and coordinate projects and events to serve the College and the Boston community.
-To contact Greek Council, send an email to email@example.com
+Composed of delegates from all recognized fraternities and sororities, the Council works to promote Greek life on campus and coordinate projects and events to serve the College and the Boston community.
+To contact Greek Council, send an email to firstname.lastname@example.org

 Greek Lettered Recognized Organizations